Mastodon Kuan0: September 2024

 Interesting article on AI hype and another on the importance of human thought and judgment when using AI.

-(Also see my separate blogs on privacy / data protection and on security, forthcoming.)
+(Also see my separate blogs on privacy / data protection and on security: links now added.)

 Browser cookie settings & consumer preferences - UK study